rcl-ssl/docs/portal/stand-alone-san.md

 # Certificate Renewal

 When a certificate is close to expiration, you should delete the certificate and create a new one.
+Then, install the new certificate in the web server.

 # Rate Limits